Enhanced HTTP Live Streaming Security for OTT Pay-TV Services

 - Event logging: Comprehensive and secure.

-- Implementation: Single machine or distributed load balanced cluster to meet any size of operator deployment.
+- Implementation: Single machine or distributed load balanced cluster.

 - Encryption: AES-CBC, by streamers/scrambler from e.g. Ateme, Cisco, Elemental, Envivio, Harmonic, Juniper Networks, RGB Networks, Vidiator, Wowza and others.